 If you are wondering how to pay for college, our office is here to help!
 Below is a handy list of options to consider.

 • Scholarships: Free money is always your first, best option.
-Check out Scholarships for opportunities.
+Check out Scholarships for opportunities, and then explore other scholarship websites and options in your local community.

 • FAFSA: We encourage all students to apply for federal financial aid through the Free Application for Federal Student Aid (FAFSA).
 If you have already done so, log into Self Service Banner to view any missing paperwork, to accept or decline your award offer, or to review your current aid package.